build-on-aws/content/posts/cloud-account-cost-fundamentals/index.md

 - **Latency:**
   If this is an application/website to service end customers and latency is of utmost important then identify where are majority of your customers located and choose the AWS Region closest to your customers.
 This helps reduce Internet latency.
 While geographical distances matter the most, it does not always guarantee that the closest in distance means faster network latency.
 Sometimes it also depends on how Internet Service Providers (ISP) have laid out their network.
 To find out the closest AWS Region for lower internet latency, you can use third-party sites like [cloudping.info](https://www.cloudping.info/) and open source CLI tool like [awsping](https://github.com/ekalinin/awsping).
 They send a ping from your local browser to AWS resources in different regions.

-  For example, in the screenshot below you can see that from my home in Toronto, ca-central-1 i.e. Canada (Central) has the lowest latency of 11ms.
+  For example, in the screenshot below you can see that from my home in Toronto, ca-central-1 i.e. Canada (Central) has the lowest latency of ~11ms.

   ![CloudPing info latency](images/cloudping-info-latency.png)

-  There are many more resources in the global infrastructure like AWS Local Zones, Edge Locations etc, that can help reduce latency, however, we will not be covering in this post.
+  There are many more resources in the [AWS Global Infrastructure](https://aws.amazon.com/about-aws/global-infrastructure?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq) like AWS Local Zones, Edge Locations etc, that can help reduce latency, however, we will not be covering them in this post.

 - **Cost:**
   It is important to remember that each AWS Region is completely independent, and so is their pricing.
 Each service has pricing listed based on the Regions.
 Whenever you provision a resource, example, Amazon EC2 instance you will be charged for that instance type based on its region.

-  Not all components of your application require high latency, example a development environment would not require high latency and can be hosted in a different cost-effective region while the production environment is hosted in low-latency region.
+  Not all components of your application require high latency, for example, a development environment may not require high latency and can be hosted in a different cost-effective region while the production environment is hosted in low-latency region.

   Anecdotally, the US-EAST-1 is the most cost-effective region and can be used to lower your cost.
 However, I suggest using the [AWS Pricing Calculator](https://calculator.aws?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq) to cost estimate your needs.

-  In addition to that, if your workload is stateless, fault-tolerant, or flexible such as containerized workloads, CI/CD, web servers, and test & development workloads, then you can use [Spot instances](https://aws.amazon.com/ec2/spot/getting-started?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq) to further reduce your cost.
+  In addition to that, if your workload is stateless, fault-tolerant, or flexible such as containerized workloads, CI/CD, web servers, test & development workloads, then you can use [Spot instances](https://aws.amazon.com/ec2/spot/getting-started?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq) to further reduce your cost.
 To compare the current Spot prices against standard On-Demand rates, visit the [Spot Instance Advisor](https://aws.amazon.com/ec2/spot/instance-advisor?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq).

   Note that there is a charge for data transfer between Regions.
-So if you are planning to host in multiple regions and have to transfer data between regions, you will have to pay additional charges.
+So, if you are planning to host in multiple regions and have to transfer data between regions, you will have to pay additional charges.
 More information on Data transfer charges in this blog - [Overview of Data Transfer Costs for Common Architectures](https://aws.amazon.com/blogs/architecture/overview-of-data-transfer-costs-for-common-architectures/)

 - **Compliances:**
   If your workloads contains data that is required to be bound by local regulations, then you should choose a Region that complies with the regulation.
 This factor overrides all other factors for region selection.
 So, do check out if your application has to follow a certain country's data privacy laws like GDPR.